 The Exchange curated a small selection of poems, songs, images and stories that offered opportunities for healing, reflection, meditation and relaxation.
 If participants wished to share any thoughts or feelings in writing, peer healers were present in this space for 12 hours a day to respond.
 Quotes from the Learning Exchange, without names, were sent as regular updates to participants during the event.
 It was acknowledged throughout that the coronavirus situation in most African countries is making the GBV situation even worse.
 This triggered intense explorations and the sharing of creative responses, conversations, new insights and perspectives regarding the envisioning of the future, and thinking about advocacy with funders and policymakers to secure resources for the arts, culture and conflict transformation ecosystem and its creative responses to GBV.

 About the Core Team

-Susan Mbula Kilonzo is an Associate Professor of Sociology of Religion at Maseno University, Kenya.
-Her Doctoral and Masters degrees are in sociology of religion.
+Susan Mbula Kilonzo is an associate professor of sociology of religion at Maseno University, Kenya.
+Her doctoral and master's degrees are in sociology of religion.
 She also holds several post-doc training certificates in gender studies, peace & conflict studies, political economy analysis, policy engaged research, advanced research methodology, case writing & teaching, among others.
 Susan has held research fellowship positions at: The Open University, Milton Keynes, UK; New Europe College, Bucharest; University for Peace (UPEACE), among others.
-Through these fellowships and other research engagements, Susan has over fifty (50) publications - journal articles, book chapters, books and research reports.
+Through these fellowships and other research engagements, Susan has over 50 publications — journal articles, book chapters, books and research reports.
 Susan's current research engagement is on community/grassroots peacebuilding approaches among communities undergoing religious and ethnic conflicts in Kenya and Sudan.